mekise/git-primer/README.md

 ```
 This kept the main branch safe until the new feature was polished.
 Now, we have the new feature in the main branch as well.

-Once merged, you can should delete the branch to avoid accidental use.
+Once merged, you should delete the branch to avoid accidental use.
 ```
 git branch -d feature1
 ```